-Uncertainty: There is a risk that the market uncertainty around inflation, elevated interest rates and other government measures will impact on income, increasing costs and creating barriers to deliver on our The UK economy remains volatile with rising borrowing costs and inflation exceeding 10%, and there remains a high degree of uncertainty, which will continue to impact the performance of our business and our investment portfolio.
+Principal risks Key enterprise risks Mitigation Change in year Financial Economic uncertainty: There is a risk that the market uncertainty around inflation, elevated interest rates and other government measures will impact on income, increasing costs and creating barriers to deliver on our strategy.
+The UK economy remains volatile with rising borrowing costs and inflation exceeding 10%, and there remains a high degree of uncertainty, which will continue to impact the performance of our business and our investment portfolio.
 To ensure we are able to respond to these threats, we run a series of stress scenarios to assess the impact of a deterioration in the economy on our financial performance.
 These outcomes are overseen through our governance structure, enabling management to act where appropriate.
-We continue to assess the risks --- -- --

-Cost Base: There is a risk that we are unable to manage our cost base in line with income and increasing claims to deliver profitability.
+We continue to assess the risks to the economy and are mindful of the emerging inflation risks and the impact that this will have on the business.
+Cost base: There is a risk that we are unable to manage our cost base in line with income and increasing claims to deliver profitability.
 Inflationary costs continue to be the main driver of our cost base risk, with economic pressures continuing to increase the cost of contractual renewals.
-Prudent planning is in progress to deliver cost savings, where viable, including headcount reductions and the re-evaluation of our property strategy, however there are material cost benefits attached to the migration of our customers to our new policy platform, and supporting our customers in utilising our new digital products.
-Claims Uncertainty & Volatility: There is a risk that we are unable to predict our future claims experience, due to cost and utilisation deviating from historical performance.
+Prudent planning is in progress to deliver cost savings, where viable, including headcount reductions and the re-evaluation of our property strategy, however there are material cost benefits attached to the migration of our customers to our new policy platform, and supporting our customers in utilising our new digital products. → Claims uncertainty & volatility: There is a risk that we are unable to predict our future claims experience, due to cost and utilisation deviating from historical performance.
 We monitor claims volumes closely and conduct stress tests, to ensure that we can meet our claims liabilities even in severe scenarios.
 During the year, and post the COVID-19 pandemic, claims volumes and values stabilised below initial expectations; however, the higher inflationary environment projected for 2023 poses a risk of future volatility.
-Where appropriate, and whilst maintaining our focus on ensuring fair customer outcomes, we will reprice our products to reflect this increased cost.
+Where appropriate, and whilst maintaining our focus on ensuring fair customer outcomes, we will reprice our products → to reflect this increased cost.